Applications for our 2024 cohort are now open! Apply by September 29, 2023 11:59pm EST.

 What is expected of a #STMIC Fellow?

-- Produce a work product representative of their project during the course of their fellowship (“deliverable’’).
-This can be in the form of a white paper which can be published through New America, an academic paper publishable by a journal, a guidebook, or some other product that can be shared and distributed.
-In addition to the deliverable, Fellows are expected to present their project and findings at the final cohort meeting, which could be done as an individual presentation or as a panelist.
+- Produce a work product representative of their fellowship project.
+This can be in the form of a report published through New America, an academic paper publishable by a journal, a guidebook, or some other product that can be shared and distributed.
+In addition to the deliverable, Fellows are expected to be prepared to present their work during in a final public-facing event.

-- Attend the Fellowship Launch and Closing Ceremony (in-person or virtual).
-Skill building workshops and networking opportunities, a few which may be required, will also be offered regularly as part of this fellowship, and Fellows are strongly encouraged to attend based on their professional goals and topical interests
+- Attend the fellowship orientation and final event at New America’s offices in Washington, DC (travel will be reimbursed).
+Workshops and networking opportunities will also be offered regularly as part of this fellowship, and Fellows are strongly encouraged to attend based on their professional goals and topical interests.

-- Act as representatives of both New America and #STMIC, which can include serving as an Ambassador and participant in the annual #STMIC Twitter campaign, being available for media calls, and professionalism on Fellow’s non-personal social media accounts.
+- Act as a representative of New America.
+This can encompass responsibilities such as being available for media calls and other public speaking opportunities, and professionalism on Fellow’s non-personal social media accounts.